What a First-Time Visitor Notices in the First 10 Seconds on a Website

 First Impressions: “What Is This About?”

-The Headline (This Is Everything)
+The Headline (This Matters Most)

 Visual Simplicity vs Overload

-Visitors don't want to work to understand your website.
+Too much text feels overwhelming.
+Too many elements compete for attention.
+Visitors do not want to work to understand a website.
 They want something clean, easy to scan, and simple to follow.
-A clear layout reduces friction and makes your content easier to absorb.
+A clear layout reduces friction and makes content easier to absorb.

 Can I Trust This?